michaelnisi/troubled/data/posts/2019/wwdc.md

 > Less Code.
 Better Code.
 Everywhere.

 It’s great to see Swift bearing fruit. 🍒 I have not felt that inspired by Apple since the introduction of Swift itself.
-Fired up by the [sessions](https://developer.apple.com/videos/wwdc2019/), I cannot wait to get my hands dirty using these new tools, but mind you, our beloved UIKit is not going anywhere.
+Fired up by the [sessions](https://developer.apple.com/videos/wwdc2019/), I cannot wait to get my hands dirty using these new tools, but mind you, UIKit is not going anywhere anytime soon.
 Did you see those UI collection updates ([220](https://developer.apple.com/videos/play/wwdc2019/220/), [215](https://developer.apple.com/videos/play/wwdc2019/215))? 😍